pSyqidyllik/Python-Projects/CLI-based (Command-Line Interface)/Ichiraku Ramen Ordering System/readme.md

 - Menu with different types of ramen that could be ordered.
   - ![](images/menu.png)

-- Take-in customer information.
+- Take-in customer information and compute amount of order.
   - ![](images/info.png)

 - Printing receipt of succesful order.
   - ![](images/receipt.png)

 ## My modification:
-- Welcome message and adjustment in timings text pop-ups.
+- Welcome message and adjustment in timings of text pop-ups.
 - Function to add any ramen to the order a number of times (instead of just one originally), and to the printed 'receipt' as well.